Lateral Lumbar Interbody Fusion

 Patients typically go home the same day or next day if only one level is fused.
 If more than one level is fused, most patients stay overnight.

 After going home, patients should watch for any belly pain or weakness in the legs that make their legs buckle and alert the surgeon right away if these symptoms occur.

 Pain medication is usually needed for a few days to weeks.
 Your surgeon may also provide you with a brace to help the fusion heal.

 Outcomes for lateral lumbar interbody fusion are equivalent to those of traditional surgeries.
 Because this procedure is performed through a smaller incision, it may minimize muscle damage.

-Newer technology has led to the development of cages composed of different materials, which can be used to improve the fusion rate.
+Newer technology has led to the development of cages made of different materials, which can be used to improve the fusion rate.
 In addition, expandable cage technology is being used to insert smaller devices which can then expand to fit your anatomy.
-By using a smaller cage, there may be less chance of muscle and nerve damage.
+Using a smaller cage may reduce the risk of muscle and nerve damage.